hughsk/voxel-glslgen/README.md

 # voxel-glslgen #

-Push voxel terrain generation to the GPU with this GLSL shader.
+Push voxel terrain generation to the GPU using a GLSL shader.
 This is just a WIP and an experiment with offloading computation to a shader, so no guarantees that it is *actually* faster than vanilla JavaScript - but feel free to submit a Pull Request with performance/API improvements.